-Insulators connect the power lines to the utility pole.
-They ensure that electricity remains in the lines and does not travel down the pole.
-Insulators are made of insulating materials, such as porcelain, glass, or nonconductive polymers.
-Broken insulators can be sharp; be alert for this hazard in the vicinity of downed power lines and vehicle/pole accidents.
+Insulators connect the power lines to the utility pole and ensure that electricity remains in the lines.
+They are made of insulating materials, such as porcelain, glass or nonconductive polymers.
+Insulators are there to prevent electricity from escaping and traveling down the utility pole.

 Regulators are special transformers that maintain specific voltage levels.
 They are generally rectangular.

 Both transformers and regulators cool their internal components using oil, which can pose explosion, smoke and oil-release hazards.
 In the event of a fire, be aware of this danger.